Medicaid Expansion Becomes Trendy With Death of GOP Health Bill

 Not everyone thinks it is.

-"The cost of expanding Medicaid under ObamaCare is irresponsible and unsustainable," Kansas Governor Sam Brownback said in a statement explaining his veto.
+"The cost of expanding Medicaid under ObamaCare is irresponsible and unsustainable," Kansas Gov. Sam Brownback said in a statement explaining his veto.

 Related: Mental Health Advocates Worry About What Ryancare Would Do